i2p/i2p.www/i2p2www/spec/plugin.rst

 For now, a webapp needing to add classpath files in $PLUGIN must be the same name as the plugin.
 For example, a webapp in plugin foo must be named foo.war.

+While I2P has supported Servlet 3.0 since I2P release 0.9.30,
+it does NOT support annotation scanning for @WebContent (no web.xml file).
+Several additional runtime jars would be required, and we do not provide those in a standard installation.
+Contact the I2P developers if you need support for @WebContent.

 Eepsite notes